“Happiness is that state of consciousness which proceeds from achieving one’s values.” – Ayn Rand

 Take 30 minutes or so this week to envision and flesh out your ideal company culture.
 Here are some points to consider:

-As with the first “Week in My Life” exercise, it’s just as important to know what you don’t want.
-You might choose to make a list based on the above criteria of what is unacceptable to you in your ideal company culture.
-For example, you might write, “I don’t want a boss who dates his secretary,” or, “I don’t want a boss who says she’ll give me a raise/a better position/flexible hours, then never follows through,” or, “I don’t want to manage unmotivated employees,” or even, “I don’t want to feel lost in a sea of desks.”
+You can choose to make a list based on the above criteria of what is unacceptable to you in your ideal company culture.
+For example, you might write, “I don’t want a boss who micromanages,” or, “I don’t want a boss who says he’ll/she’ll give me a raise/a better position/flexible hours, then never follows through,” or, “I don’t want to manage unmotivated employees,” or even, “I don’t want to feel lost in a sea of desks.”

-Dawn Quesnel, CPCC, PCC, known as Coach DQ, is a professional coach, radio show host and workshop leader.
+Dawn Quesnel, CPCC, PCC, known as Coach DQ, is a professional coach, facilitator and workshop leader.
 Through the use of her B.R.I.D.G.E. programs she helps marketing, advertising, and creative entrepreneurs navigate career or business transition while maintaining a healthy career-life balance.
-Her core belief that you can accomplish anything you set your mind to, consistently leads clients to uncover hidden resources and strengths.
 B.R.I.D.G.E. the gap and accelerate your career so you can love your life now!
-For more information click here or email me.